 Dimension Headlines Framing the challenge: Issues to be addressed (qualitative and quantitative) Sexual Health - Digital access to sexual health services improved during Covid19 response.
 Ensuring access to clinics for those that need to be seen for either diagnosis or treatment, or for fitting of contraception requires a change in the way some services have been delivered.
 If we had post-natal contraception services in place 1,000 women in Lambeth could have accessed this on discharge from maternity services without requiring additional appointments or consultations either in primary care or sexual health clinics.
 The impact of lockdown on sexual health is not yet clear - in the short term it is likely to have decreased STI rates - but usage of the online STI screening offer remains very high.
 Abortion - Legislation changed in early April to allow abortion providers to provide consultations remotely to patients and send early medical abortion (EMA) pills via post to women. (for 2 years).
 As yet we have no data on the impact of Covid19 on abortion although access has been maintained.
 HIV Prevention and Sexual Health Promotion - All outreach work had to stop during lockdown - it moved to online where possible.
 Research indicates that c.25% of MSM still sought sex via social apps during lockdown.
 PrEP funding has now been allocated for Lambeth -getting the right service model in place to deliver this and capitalizing on the digital opportunity is extremely important to ensure it is resilient to any subsequent wave of Covid19.
 Finance - Sexual health services from local providers are block funded.
 If services continue to be block funded then it may eventually become unaffordable - especially where activity has been moved to another part of the system and the Council is paying for new activity online for example.
 Main focus issues Financial sustainability of sexual health services Ensuring that residents at higher risk of poor health outcomes are targeted effectively and take up support Improving alternative contraception offer (online/pharmacy).
-What people Majority of service users feeding back that they are happy with or prefer the new models of service - digital/online - especially during outbreak (eg fear of travel, attending clinics) or like flexibility.
+What people have told us through Majority of service users feeding back that they are happy with or prefer the new models of service - digital/online - especially during outbreak (eg fear of travel, attending clinics) or like flexibility.
 Online sexual health has always been popular - it is now even more so.
-The SHL e-service continues to have extremely positive feedback and a high rate of feedback (around 90% of patients respond).
-For those who are digitally excluded or struggle with communication the "closure" of primary care causes major challenges to access - in particular for people with learning disability, without English language or literacy accessing alternative arrangements was not necessarily straightforward.
+The SHL e-service continues to have extremely positive feedback and straightforward.
+There are reports in the media of women struggling or not being able to access contraception during lockdown.

+For those who are digitally excluded or struggle with communication the "closure" of primary care causes major challenges to access - in particular for people with learning disability, without English language or literacy accessing alternative arrangements was not necessarily

-Inequalities and There are reports in the media of women struggling or not being able to access contraception during lockdown.
-The London Sexual Health Clinical Advisory Group will be undertaking an audit on patients accessing clinics during lockdown to understand the evidence of the issues related to access and inequality A health equity audit is nearing completion which will give London commissioners an understanding of who is and isn't accessing the SHL service and offer recommendations.
+Inequalities and the evidence of The London Sexual Health Clinical Advisory Group will be undertaking an audit on patients accessing clinics during lockdown to understand the issues related to access and inequality this A health equity audit is nearing completion which will give London commissioners an understanding of who is and isn't accessing the SHL service and offer recommendations.